ianneub/heroku-buildpack-logstash/readme.md

 ## Requirements

-You will need a file your root folder named `logstash.conf`.
+You will need a file in your root folder named `logstash.conf`.
 This file should contain your logstash configuration information.

 ## Usage